Effective Date – January 11, 2021

 Paycheck Protection Loan Program

-The CARES Act allocates $349 billion in government funding to help small businesses pay payroll and other operating expenses through the Paycheck Protection Program (“PPP”).
-The PPP provides federally guaranteed loans of up to $10mm to small businesses.
-Loan funds can be used for payroll costs, rent, mortgage payments, and utility expenses.
-These loans are forgivable if borrowers maintain their payrolls during the crisis or restore their payrolls within a specific time period.
+The Consolidated Appropriations Act was signed into law on December 27, 2020 and allocates $284 billion in government funding to renew the Paycheck Protection Program (“PPP”) that was established under the CARES Act in 2020.
+The PPP provides 100% federally guaranteed loans to small businesses and non-profits.
+These funds can be used for payroll costs, rent, mortgage payments, utility expenses, and other qualifying business expenses.
+PPP loans are forgivable if borrowers maintain their payrolls or restore their payrolls within a specific time period.
+Both first-time borrowers and borrowers who previously received PPP loans are eligible to apply for loans under the renewed program.
+We have provided a summary of the loan program at the link below as well as links to other resources.

 Main Street Lending Program